 - Easily customize Workout Metrics on your Apple Watch

-How to change Unit of measure for workout metrics in iOS 14
+How to change the unit of measure for workout metrics for Apple Watch

-- Open ‘Watch’ app on your iPhone running iOS 14+
+- Open the ‘Watch’ app on your iPhone (must run iOS 14 and higher)

 - Tap on ‘My Watch’ at the bottom of the screen